WatMan77/rottai/README.md

 # RottAI

 This project was implemented for the 2024 Junction Stupid Hack hackathon.
+The idea is to simplify the process of creating a CV for job applications and minimize the chances of getting a job, in order to fulfill the minimum required job applications to receive unemployment benefits.

 ## Technologies